 - Look after yourself physically and mentally, and talk to your family or friends about what’s happening.

 Make sure you understand and engage with all stages of the redundancy process.

 3. How much notice should I get if I’m being made redundant?

-That said, the notice you receive has to be at least the length of notice included in your employment agreement.
+Businesses must give a ‘reasonable’ amount of time to ensure a fair process, and the notice you receive has to be at least the length of notice included in your employment agreement.
 If your contract has no specific redundancy notice clause, you’re entitled to ‘reasonable notice’, which is dependent on factors like:

 - How long you worked at the organisation.

 - How senior you were, and/or how much you were paid.

 - The reason you were made redundant.

 - How easy it will be for you to find alternative employment.

 - If you’re receiving compensation, and how much.